analogueapp/docs/docs/log/parse.md

 ### `POST /contents/parse`

-For creating a new `Log` from a given URL.
+Create a new `Log` from a given URL.
 Returns existing `Log` if URL is already in your library.

 ### Params